Careers Education Resources

 Our Work Experience programme connects pupils from disadvantaged backgrounds to lifechanging opportunities.
 Career paths that seem distant are now a reality as pupils will get the chance to experience the world of work.

-Due to COVID-19, we’re working with the UK’s leading companies so we can continue to offer valuable work experience placements to pupils nationwide.
+We’re working with the UK’s leading companies to offer valuable work experience placements to pupils nationwide.
+We’re now back to offering in-person work experience along with virtual placements.
 Companies will give pupils the chance to experience their industry and give an insight into the digital workplace.

 With opportunities throughout the school year, learn more about our work experience placements and unlock your student’s potential.
 For any questions and to join our mailing list, get in touch via email@example.com.